 Yeast Is Everywhere

 We all have yeast on our bodies and in our bodies.
 It only becomes a problem if something causes it to overgrow.
 If you have sufficient amounts of healthy bacteria in your gut, then it will keep yeast at the appropriate levels.
 If you take antibiotics (or even lots of Grapefruit Seed Extract), you’ll kill off the healthy bacteria in your gut and the yeast can overgrow leading to systemic candida.
+I should also note here that there are at least 10 different strains of candida… some are more stubborn than others.

 I’m guessing this is what’s led to your yeast issue since your kiddo has had repeated ear infections and medications from it.
 Honestly, I’m not sure if antibiotic ear drops can cause this type of unbalance between healthy and unhealthy bacteria in the gut or if it’s only from oral antibiotics, but something has upset your little one’s balance in order for the yeast to overgrow.